-In previous years, Friendship Elementary has had a Climate STAR rating of 4 out of 5.
-This past year, the STAR climate rating was a 5.
+The last time the climate STAR rating was measured, Friendship's rating was a 5.
 Teachers, parents, students feel safe and respected in the school.
 Administrators and teachers continually monitor instructional strategies and assessment data in order to improve instruction in order to improve student achievement and success.
 Parents and teachers indicate their lowest level of satisfaction with facilities i.e. amount of parking, car rider line, and playground location.